-(phone)
+Attn.: Bob Buyer

-(e-mail)
+buyer@buyer.com (e-mail)

 2. Real Property.
-Seller agrees to sell and Buyer agrees to purchase the following described real property in County, Texas, subject to the terms outlined herein:
+Seller agrees to sell and Buyer agrees to purchase the following described real property in Harris County, Texas, subject to the terms outlined herein:

-Approximately acres located in, (the “City” or “County”), Texas as depicted in Exhibit A attached hereto.
+Approximately 24.127 acres located in Harris County, (the “City” or “County”), Texas as depicted in Exhibit A attached hereto.
 The exact legal description of the property being purchased by Buyer will be determined by survey as provided in Paragraph 9 hereof (the “Property”).

 3. Purchase Price.
-The total purchase price for the Property shall be approximately based upon Buyer paying to Seller for each Gross Acre.
-Should the survey show the Gross Acreage of the Property to be more or less than Twenty-Nine (29.0) acres, the Purchase Price shall be adjusted upward or downward, as the case may be, to reflect the actual number of acres purchased by Buyer multiplied by per Gross Acre.
+The total purchase price for the Property shall be approximately $2,101,945.00 (Two Million One Hundred One Thousand Nine Hundred Forty-Five Dollars and No One-Hundredths) based upon Buyer paying to Seller $87,120.00 for each Gross Acre.
+Should the survey show the Gross Acreage of the Property to be more or less than 24.127 acres, the Purchase Price shall be adjusted upward or downward, as the case may be, to reflect the actual number of acres purchased by Buyer multiplied by $87,120.00 per Gross Acre.

 4. Earnest Money.
-Within ten (10) days of the Effective Date of the Agreement, Buyer shall deposit Dollars () with the Title Company as earnest money (the "Initial Earnest Money").
-The Initial Earnest Money shall be held in escrow by Premier Title Insurance Agency, Inc. (“Title Company”).
+Within ten (3) days of the Effective Date of the Agreement, Buyer shall deposit Twenty-Five Thousand Dollars ($25,000.00) with the Title Company as earnest money (the "Initial Earnest Money").
+The Initial Earnest Money shall be held in escrow by Charter Title Company (“Title Company”).
 If this Agreement is not terminated prior to the Due Diligence Expiration Date, the Initial Earnest Money shall automatically become nonrefundable and immediately released by the Title Company to Seller without further action from Buyer, and Seller shall credit such amount against the Purchase Price at the closing of the transaction contemplated by this Agreement (the “Closing”) unless Seller defaults on its obligations under this Agreement beyond applicable notice and cure periods set forth herein.
 In the event Buyer terminates this Agreement prior to the Due Diligence Expiration Date, the Initial Earnest Money shall automatically be refunded and immediately released by the Title Company to Buyer without further action from Seller.

-Unless prior thereto, Buyer has terminated this Agreement pursuant to Paragraph 11 hereof, on the date occurring one hundred fifty (150) days after the Effective Date (the “Due Diligence Expiration Date”), Buyer shall pay to Seller the sum of Dollars () cash or other good funds (the “Additional Earnest Money”).
+Unless prior thereto, Buyer has terminated this Agreement pursuant to Paragraph 11 hereof, on the date occurring Ninety (90) days after the Effective Date (the “Due Diligence Expiration Date”), Buyer shall pay to Seller the sum of Fifty Thousand Dollars ($50,000.00) cash or other good funds (the “Additional Earnest Money”).
 The Initial Earnest Money and Additional Earnest Money are hereinafter referred to as the “Earnest Money”.
 Once paid, the Additional Earnest Money shall be nonrefundable to Buyer for any reason other than Seller’s default under this Agreement or other circumstances specified herein.
 The Earnest Money shall be applicable to the Purchase Price payable by Buyer at closing.

+Charter Title Company

+668 San Felipe, Suite 668, Houston, TX 77027

+Title Officer: Kim Land

 5. Closing Date.
 The closing shall take place on the date occurring fifteen (15) Business Days (as used herein, the term “Business Days” shall mean all days occurring other than any Saturday, Sunday or National Holiday) after the Due Diligence Expiration Date, or sooner, at Buyer's option (the “Closing Date”).
+Buyer may extend the Closing for a period of 15 days (“Extension Period”) provided that Buyer deposits an additional $50,000 “Additional Earnest Money”, which upon deposit with Title Company will not be refundable.
+The First Additional Earnest Money will be credited to the Purchase Price of the Property at Closing.

 6. Obligations of Parties at Closing.
 At closing: